 Social story – how to create:

-- Just like any good book, social stories are organized by chapter.
+- Just like any good book, each social story can be organized by chapter.

 - Each chapter can include a title, text, and a main type of media.